thesuhriday7/CommunityHub-OpenSource/README.md

 ### Front-end

-The front end of CommunityHub OpenSource has all the necessary pages that an ed-tech platform should have.
+The front end of CommunityHub OpenSource has all the necessary pages that a community-driven platform should have.
 Some of these pages are:

 #### For Students: